-If we use the 'least effort principle', 'buffer zone', the greater risk related to distancing himself from familiarity, his daring, along with his working timetable, it makes San Francisco an unlikely home for the Zodiac Killer, assuming he remained in one location throughout his four attacks.
-If we take the mileage from the nearest point in San Francisco to the Lake Herman Road turnout, it is approximately 40 miles.
+If we take the 'least effort principle', 'buffer zone' and the time constraints of his occupation into account, it makes San Francisco an unlikely home for the Zodiac Killer, assuming he remained in one location throughout his four attacks.
+If we take the mileage from the nearest point in San Francisco to the Lake Herman Road turnout, it is approximately 38 miles.
 See here.
-Therefore the geographical profiling principle would be turned on its head.
-The Zodiac Killer would have finished work on Friday and have been prepared to throw the 'least effort principle' out of the window and create his initial 'buffer zone' at 40 miles when carrying out the Lake Herman Road attack, followed by a 44 mile 'buffer zone' at Blue Rock Springs, he then traveled even further to Lake Berryessa at 80 miles for his third attack, but then finished closest to his home residence with the murder of Paul Stine on October 11th 1969.
-It would mean he was committing three crimes in excess of 40 miles away, in less familiar areas, such as the rarely used Lake Herman Road, with less escape routes as his opening gambit, however he was prepared to expose himself even further by traveling on foot in a built up area, having just shot a taxicab driver and secured a trophy, all within the nearest point to his home residence.
+Therefore, the geographical profiling principle would be turned on its head.
+The Zodiac Killer would have finished work on Friday and have been prepared to throw the 'least effort principle' out of the window and create his initial 'buffer zone' at 38 miles or more when carrying out the Lake Herman Road attack.
+This would be followed by a 44 miles or more 'buffer zone' at Blue Rock Springs, and then he would have traveled even further, a distance of 80 miles to Lake Berryessa for his third attack, before finishing closest to his home residence with the murder of Paul Stine on October 11th 1969.
+It would mean he was committing three crimes in excess of 38 miles away, in less familiar areas, such as the rarely used Lake Herman Road, with less escape routes, as his opening gambit.
+In addition, he was prepared to expose himself even further by traveling on foot in a built up area, having just shot a taxicab driver and securing a 'trophy', all within the nearest point to his home residence.

 The first two attacks also suggested the killer must have had prior knowledge that Lake Herman Road and Blue Rock Springs Park were popular haunts for courting couples, unlikely to have been known by a native of San Francisco - unless he worked in the locality of Vallejo or Benicia, or had previously lived there.